chc123456/cordova-baidushare-plugin/README.md

 ## Baidu Share Plugin for Apache Cordova

-Cordova Plugin to utilise native share features.
+Cordova Plugin to baidu share .
 Developed for Apache Cordova CLI >= 3.0.0.
-Share text, images and urls to Facebook, Twitter and more.
+Share text, images and urls to weibo, weichat and more.

 ## 1 step install